wholder/ATTiny10IDE/resources/documentation/tiny10/coding.md

     #pragma clock 2000000    // Set clock to 2 MHz
     #include "Arduino.h"

-Note: `analogRead()` depends on the setting of the system clock to set the clock prescaler used by the ADC, so `CLK_250000` is the lowest clock speed recommended if you are using `analogRead()`.
+Note: `analogRead()` depends on the setting of the system clock to set the clock pre-scaler used by the ADC, so `CLK_250000` is the lowest clock speed recommended if you are using `analogRead()`.

-Note: You can also set a custom frequency using `#pragma clock` which will set the system clock prescaler to 1:1.
+Note: You can also set a custom frequency using `#pragma clock` which will set the system clock pre-scaler to 1:1.
 However, this feature is intended for use with other chips in the ATTiny family.